 - PRE-REGISTER – Check the schedule, choose a “FAST Open” event (first-timers aren’t allowed at the “FAST Classic” events and most special events) and pre-register online.
 Pre-registration is required for ALL of our events.
 For most events, it closes 5 days prior to the event.
 Sometimes our events fill up quickly, so be sure to register early.
 If the event is full, it’s full!
 If you waited until after pre-registration is closed, we can’t let you in!

 - GUESTS – If you plan to bring guests to watch, or to come as a guest yourself, be aware that even guests must pre-register for events at secure locations, such as airports, and they must do so before the close of pre-registration.
-For other sites, guests don’t need to pre-register, check the specific event info.
+For other sites, guests may not need to pre-register, check the specific event info.

 - MINORS – We have strict restrictions on minors under the age of 16.
 They are not allowed in “hot” areas.
 At most sites, we do not allow minors inside the marked perimeter of the event.
-At Brooksville, we don’t allow minors on site at all.
+At airport sites, we don’t allow minors on site at all.

 - PREPARE YOUR CAR – On event day, your car will have to pass a safety inspection.
 It’s pretty straightforward and simple, but if you have any issues, you’ll save yourself some stress at the event by taking care of them beforehand.
 Use our Safety Inspection Checklist to pre-check your car.